Snow White Waffle Plant Care

 Snow white waffle plants are generally healthy plants, but they can occasionally suffer from common plant diseases.
 Overwatering can lead to root rot, which can cause the plant to wilt and the roots to become mushy and brown.
 If you notice any signs of root rot, repot the plant in fresh, well-draining soil and adjust your watering practices.
 Additionally, fungal diseases such as powdery mildew can occur if the plant is exposed to high humidity or insufficient air circulation.
 To prevent fungal diseases, ensure good air circulation around the plant and avoid excessively humid conditions.

-See also Syngonium Plant Care
+See also Elephant Ear Plant Care Indoors

 Treatment